Marigno/marigno.com/content/posts/2020-04-12-the-power-of-light.md

 We are all bound by light, we all need it.

-Light is that warmth that keeps us alive.
-It's what allows plants to breath and carry on,, generating oxigen for us to live.
+Light is the warmth that keeps us alive.
+It's what allows plants to breathe and carry on, generating oxygen for us to live.
 It's the warmth that keeps us alive when coldness invades.
 It's what allows us to be here, alive.

 ### The Power of Light

 There are some great amounts of energy being emanated by the sun.
 This is power.
 The light that we get on a daily basis, which lets us connect with the world, is merely power condensed, emanated from the surface of the sun.
 This heat travels vasts distances until it hits us.

 We are now able to capture and store the power from the sun.
-This is incredible, it means that the sun is able to power up our lifes.
+This is incredible, it means that the sun is able to power up our lives.

-We seek light.
+We seek the light.
 We go towards it.
-Our earth continues to swirl around it's own axis, as well as around the sun; we continue this endless dance.
+Our earth continues to swirl around its own axis, as well as around the sun; we continue this endless dance.

 ## What Now?